COVID 19 "VACCINES"

 IS A MANDATE CONSTITUTIONAL?

-Alan Dershowitz, Constitutional lawyer to the President and Harvard Law Professor declared with much fanfare, in his discussion with Jason Goodman on Crowdsource the Truth, that according to Jacobson v Massachusetts:
+Alan Dershowitz, Constitutional lawyer to President Trump and Harvard Law Professor declared with much fanfare, in his discussion with Jason Goodman on Crowdsource the Truth, that according to Jacobson v Massachusetts:

 “You have no right not to be vaccinated, you have no right not to wear a mask, you have no right to open up your business… And if you refuse to be vaccinated, the state has the power to literally take you to a doctor's office and